mstbrown/Getting-and-cleaning-data_Course-project/README.md

 - 'run_analysis.R': A script that performs the transformations from the original database to the tidy dataset.
-There are extensive comments within the script to describe which files must be moved to the working directory.
+There are extensive comments within the script.
+The following files must be moved to the working directory:

 - 'CodeBook.md': describes the variables, data, and transformations that I performed to clean up the data.
 The units of the data are